-Before starting an audit, it is important to review prior documentation, specifically any audits from previous years.
-The auditor will also need to check the prior action plan to ensure that suggested corrections have been made.
-If the corrections have not been made, it is important to determine why not and what can be done to correct deficient areas.
+Before commencing an audit, it is important to review prior documentation, specifically any action plans from previous audits to ensure that suggested corrective actions have been made.
+If the corrective actions have not been implemented, it is important to determine why not and what can be done to correct audit deficiencies.